Darake/zip-zop/documentation/testing.md

 # Testing

-## Huffman
+## Performance testing

-### The Canterbury Corpus
+### Huffman

-The first set of tests were done with the Canterbury Corpus collection, which is a popular collection of files for benchmarking compression methods.
+The tests were done with the Canterbury Corpus collection, which is a popular collection of files for benchmarking compression methods.
 The test is implemented with JUnit and can be run anytime with the command ``` gradle performanceTests ``` .
 Each file was compressed and decompressed ten times.
 Of those, the average was calculated.
 The results are following:

 | File         | Size     | Compressed Size | % of original size | Compression time | Decompression time |
 | ------------ | -------- | --------------- | ------------------ | ---------------- | ------------------ |